 However, the Cloaked perk makes you immune to any Rogue abilities that would normally reveal your position.
 Consider purchasing this perk before going on those deep flanks.

 Rogues: Gl1tch, Lancer, Phantom, Ronin, Talon, Trench, Vy

 Tracker rounds enable you to reveal an enemy to your team wherever you successfully damage them with your firearms.
 Those of you that have played Rogue’s like Talon and Dallas will know just how devastating vision-based skills can be.

 However, unless you’re planning to play solo and avoid communicating your team, then the overall cost of this perk is just not worth the price.
 In fact, It’s always better to use the in-game comms to call out enemy locations.

-Users: Chaac, Dallas, Lancer, Phantom
+Rogues: Chaac, Dallas, Dahlia, Dima, Saint, Kestrel, Lancer, Mack, Seeker, Phantom

 Rogue Company’s third-person viewpoint allows you to safely check corners without the need to constantly aim down your weapon’s sights.
 In fact, there’s very little reason to pick a perk that removes your aim down sights movement speed penalty.

 Stalker may be beneficial to those that want to methodically check every corner, but there’s really no need for this perk if you have decent map knowledge and positioning.